elszczepano/Reddit-Image-Loader/README.md

 # Reddit Image Loader

 Reddit Image Loader is an application that allows you to view images from any subreddit you provide.
-All you need is type the name of the subreddit, hit enter and here you go - enjoy your images!
+All you need is type the name of a subreddit, hit enter and here you go - enjoy your images!
-You can also choose ready to use cheatsheet widget or more complex cheatsheet subpage.
+You can also choose the ready to use cheatsheet widget or the more complex cheatsheet subpage.
-Application has partly **.gif** support.
+The application has partly **.gif** support.

 ## Live demo